 Our email policy is an extension of our effort to slow our campers down.
 While emails are convenient for parents, too many emails lead to homesickness, so please use snail mail.
 Please note that unless there is an emergency, emails will not be delivered to your camper.

 When a camper leaves home for Ionian Village, he or she needs space to develop their personality and find his or her place at camp.
 Our office in Greece gladly accepts phone calls from parents interested in leaving a message for their child or in learning of their child’s progress at camp.
-We can arrange for Dean, our assistant Program Director, to call you with a “progress report” within 24-48 hours of your call.
 Please do not be alarmed if your phone call is answered by our answering machine – we are often traveling on excursions or away from the office to supervise activities.
 Please do not call the camp hoping to speak with your camper, as it is our policy not to pull campers out of the program for a call from home.
 Campers will not be able to accept a phone call except in the case of an emergency.
 Phone calls to campers often cause increased homesickness and disrupt the camp program and community.

 Campers will have the opportunity to call home most days during the hour-long Free Time period.
-They can do this by purchasing a calling card from our Periptero.
 Please note that campers must choose to call home, we will not force them to call home.
-If you have a family emergency, please contact Fr.
-Evagoras directly at email@example.com immediately.
+If you have a family emergency, our Greece office at 011 30 262 309 6818.
 Every effort will be made to make contact as soon as possible.

 Cell Phones, Laptops & Other Technology